Top 1% of Defence Law Firms

 If your case progresses to Court and you are convicted of attempted murder, your conviction will be noted on your CRB / police record.
 The period of the endorsement will depend on the nature and length of your sentence.

 Below are details on how long you will be listed as holding a criminal record if convicted.
 This is something dire to consider when it comes to future employment.
 The term ‘spent’ refers to when your name can be removed from the databases.
+Bear in mind that the table below is relevant for non-specified offences; serious offences like attempted murder will never be spent, and will always remain on record.

 (the time it takes for the sentence to become ‘spent’)